menu

 Length of Commute

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The The Plaza / City Center neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the The Plaza / City Center neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 58.1% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 95.4% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Diversity